mrasap/modules/README.md

 # modules
 Demo to check out submoduling

-I would assume this is insanely useful for microservices, where you have a git repo for every docker container that functions as a microservice.
+I would assume this is useful for microservices, where you have a git repo for every docker container that functions as a microservice.
 Each project is a main module, with helm charts that depend on the submodules and integration tests.
 Each microservice is a submodule, with source code, unit tests, jenkinsfile and helm charts.

 Within spinnaker, every git module push triggers a pipeline.
 The main projects pipeline is simply all those pipelines combined.